AI21Labs/pmi-masking/README.md

 # pmi-masking
 This repository includes the list of masked spans (the masking vocabulary) that is used in the [ICLR 2021 spotlight](https://iclr.cc/virtual/2021/spotlight/3496) PMI-Masking paper, overviewed in this [blogpost](https://www.ai21.com/blog/pmi-masking).
+Below,

 * Section 1 provides the list construction details.
 * Section 2 details the PMI-Masking method for bidirectional masked language models, which essentially treats all of the elements of the provided lists as units that can only be masked together.